Stihl RMA 443 VC review: is this the perfect cordless lawn mower?

 Lastly, to engage either the cutting blade frame handle or that for the propulsion system, you have to simultaneously press a button on the side of the grab handle.
 This again is one extra safety mechanism that I really rated, as it means that no child can walk up to the mower and just grab one of the levers and start moving and/or cutting.

-Overall, in terms of performance I had no complaints at all from the Stihl RMS 443 VC and it felt natural and intuitive to use.
+Overall, in terms of performance I had no complaints at all from the Stihl RMA 443 VC and it felt natural and intuitive to use.

 Stihl RMA 443 VC review: verdict

-So, there you have it – my Stihl RMS 443 VC review.
+So, there you have it – my Stihl RMA 443 VC review.
 I hope it has explained how I got on with this cordless mower and why I rate it highly.

 It's a really well thought out and designed cordless mower that will be ideal in my mind for anyone with medium to large gardens, as it has the battery life, robust design, and cutting power to handle them.